Faculty & Staff

 Kelsey Palmer, Assistant Director of Operations

 A graduate of Gordon College, Kelsey majored in Social Work and Sociology and completed her college career at Westmont in San Francisco.
 Interning at San Francisco General Hospital was a transformative experience as she connected with some of the city's leading professionals and the most marginalized residents.
-Her experience catapulted her professional career; after graduation Kelsey managed operations for a social enterprise focused on youth workforce development in high-risk communities.
+Her experience at WSF catapulted her professional career.
 Prior to her current position as Assistant Director of Operations, Kelsey served as the Resident Director, sharing the Clunie House with over 200 people in two years.
+Additionally, she managed operations for Old Skool Cafe, a social enterprise that creates alternatives to a lifetime of poverty and violence for youth in high-risk communities.
+Currently, Kelsey is obtaining her Masters of Social Work degree, with an emphasis on Community Organization, Planning and Administration, through the University of Southern Califonia.
+Her graduate work has included collaboration with city leaders to analyze, develop, and implement public policies regarding homelessness in the Bay Area.
+She is passionate about developing sustainable solutions to social problems, particularly in urban areas, and including students in the conversation.
 It is an honor for her to journey with students as they make vocational choices in the context of community.
-She is passionate about social justice, innovative thinking, and investing in San Francisco.
 In her free time, Kelsey can be found playing (or purchasing) music, perusing Green Apple Books, or running in Golden Gate Park.